Kentucky Travel Guide: Pristine Countryside and Lively Cities Await

 If you want a little history with your outdoor excursion, consider heading to the southeastern corner of the state.
 There you can walk through the Cumberland Gap just like the pioneers did as they spread across the frontier before the United States was even a country.

 Most trips to Kentucky will take visitors through one of its two main cities, Louisville and Lexington.
 About 80 miles apart from each other, both cities serve as advantageous locations for day trips around the state.
+Looking for Kentucky attractions for couples?
+Simply head to one or both of these cities for a getaway.

 Louisville — with its many pronunciations — is the largest Kentucky city.
 Along the Ohio River, it has many outlying neighborhoods, such as the Highlands, Germantown and Butchertown, that have as much, if not more, vibrancy and character as its downtown center.
 Bardstown Road, in particular, is teeming with local shopping, bars and restaurants.